 For collision and comprehensive coverage limits, you want to ensure that you purchase enough coverage limits to cover the full cost of your vehicle.

 Collision coverage is the insurance that pays for damages to your vehicle when you cause an accident.
-Your insurance company will not pay more than the blue book value of your vehicle, so there is no point in carrying more insurance than necessary.
+Your insurance company will not pay more than the Kelly Blue Book value of your vehicle, so there is no point in carrying more insurance than necessary.